bigfix/developer.bigfix.com/site/reference/types/string.md

 # custom site subscription effective date &lt;string&gt; : time

-Returns the date the custom site (specified by &amp;lt;string&amp;gt;) was last subscribed or unsubscribed.
+Returns the date the custom site (specified by &lt;string&lt;) was last subscribed or unsubscribed.
 It is used internally by BES to manage custom site subscriptions.

 # date &lt;string&gt; : date

 Converts the given string into a date.
-The string should be of the form &amp;#39;Day Month Year&amp;#39; and the returned date will be of the form &amp;#39;Day of week, Day Month Year&amp;#39;.
+The string should be of the form &#39;Day Month Year&#39; and the returned date will be of the form &#39;Day of week, Day Month Year&#39;.

 {{#example}}
-Q: date &quot;11 Mar 1984&quot;
+Q: date "11 Mar 1984"
 A: Sun, 11 Mar 1984
 I: singular date
 {{/example}}